Engibacter/R2LPL/README.md

 R2LPL is trained and evaluated on nuPlan.
 Please refer to the official [nuplan-devkit](https://github.com/motional/nuplan-devkit) repository for dataset setup details.
 Make sure the `NUPLAN_DATA_ROOT` and `NUPLAN_MAPS_ROOT` environment variables are set.
 The expected data layout is `${NUPLAN_DATA_ROOT}/nuplan-v1.1/trainval` and `${NUPLAN_DATA_ROOT}/nuplan-v1.1/test` for nuPlan `.db` files, and `${NUPLAN_MAPS_ROOT}/` for map files.

-Set up a nuPlan-compatible Python environment first, then install the lightweight R2LPL extra dependencies.
-We do not recommend manually stacking the full `nuplan-devkit` `requirements.txt` with R2LPL's `requirements.txt`, since the full nuPlan dependency stack contains version-sensitive packages such as `numpy`, `pandas`, `shapely`, `geopandas`, `protobuf`, and `PyYAML`.

 Once nuPlan is importable in your environment, install R2LPL with:

 ```bash